GDI512/void-test/README.md

     ctest
     cd ..

-# Adding to a CMake project
+# Adding to CMake projects
 The easiest way of using *void-test* is to add it as a git submodule or just clone it into project's source tree, for example:

     external/